 The portal is an interactive platform for information sharing between County Governments, Constitutional Implementation Bodies, the public and other stakeholders providing a unified space for users to easily identify, retrieve and use devolution information.

-Speaking at the launch, CRA chairperson, Dr. Jane Kiringai stated that, “The portal aims at collecting and aggregating resources and simplifying access to data, news, county websites, and task performance tools through single-log-in profiles.”
+Launching the portal today, CRA chairperson, Dr. Jane Kiringai stated that, “The portal aims at collecting and aggregating resources and simplifying access to data, news, county websites, and task performance tools through single-log-in profiles.”

 Devolution in Kenya still faces challenges including overdependence on the national government for finances, unstructured mechanism to sustain investment attraction to counties, inconsistent county regulatory frameworks and lack of a national framework to guide counties in policy and legislations affecting business.

-KAM Head of Operation, Mr. Dalmas Okendo noted that the portal is a vital tool to enrich counties and enhance investment opportunities.
+KAM Chief Executive, Ms. Phyllis Wakiaga noted that the portal is a vital tool to enrich counties and enhance investment opportunities.
 The portal will help keep track record of fast moving counties.

 The portal will serve as a central national repository for information on county legislation and devolution related issues in all the 47 counties thereby playing a vital role in public awareness by serving as a source of information on key revenue laws, county revenue enhancement measures and county taxation legislation.
 Moreover it will support peer learning and benchmarking.